 system and we agree on a work plan.
 However, I know most of my full system

-current average cost for a two-day FI repair/calibration with no cosmetic
+current average cost for a three-day FI repair/calibration with no cosmetic

 Q: How long will it take you to repair my FI system?